Silver lining for young and old athletes at Asian Games

 Four of the six wushu gold medals in the sanda discipline went to China as well, with Iran collecting the other two via Erfan Ahangarian in the 60-kilogram division and Mohsen Mohammadseifi winning the 70-kilogram class.

-Beppu held on to take silver for Japan, with Thai riders Liphongyu Navuti and Chawchiangkwang Peerapol finishing third and fourth.

-Jang Kyung-gu, who won the road race on home soil at the 2014 Asian Games at Incheon, was 27 seconds behind the leading bunch in sixth place.

-Jacqueline Siu won Hong Kong's first gold medal of the games with victory in the individual dressage competition at the Jakarta International Equestrian Park.
+Jacqueline Siu won Hong Kong's first gold medal of the games — and her first in four Asian Games — with victory in the individual dressage.

-The England-based Siu and her horse, JC Fuerst On Tour, held off Malaysia's Qabil Ambak and South Korean rider Kim Hye-ok.

-It was her first medal in four trips to the Asian Games.
-He previous best was fourth-place finishes in 2006 and 2014.
+In the upset of the day, India lost in the kabaddi semifinals to Iran.
+The upset means there'll be a non-Indian gold medalist in kabaddi for the first time since the sport was introduced to the Asian Games program in 1990.